arkency/posts/posts/2022-12-13-speed-up-aggregate-roots-loading-with-snapshot-events.md

 # Speed up aggregate roots loading with snapshot events

-[Rails Event Store](https://railseventstore.org/) 2.7 is coming with a new experimental feature: `SnapshotRepository`.
+[Rails Event Store](https://railseventstore.org/) 2.7 is coming with a new experimental feature: `AggregateRoot::SnapshotRepository`.

 <!-- more -->